ibm-cloud-docs/ContinuousDelivery/cd_at_events.md

 | `toolchain.pipeline-stage.start` | Add user emails when a delivery pipeline stage starts.
 If the pipeline stage is manually started, the email of the user who started the pipeline is added.
 If a pipeline stage is triggered by a change to a repository (repo) in the {{site.data.keyword.gitrepos}} tool integration, multiple emails that correspond to users with Developer (or greater) access to the repo might be added.
 The `root-action-service-instance` CRN identifies the toolchain that contains the pipeline. |
 | `toolchain.pipeline.read` | Add a user email when the user views a delivery pipeline.
 The `root-action-service-instance` CRN identifies the toolchain that contains the pipeline.  |
 | `toolchain.pipeline.update` | Add a user email when the user edits a delivery pipeline.
 The `root-action-service-instance` CRN identifies the toolchain that contains the pipeline.  |
-{: caption="Table 9.
-Actions that add or remove user emails from the authorized users list" caption-side="top"}
+{: caption="Actions that add or remove user emails from the authorized users list" caption-side="top"}